danielginfinland/InformationSecurityCourse/README.md

 Hey guys,

 This is Daniel, a student of Business Engineering in Germany and Finland.
 I´m interested in data security topics.
-On my GitHub profile I publish my homework for my university.
+On my GitHub account I publish my assignments for university.

-Best regards,
+Have fun and happy hacking!
-Daniel:)
+Cheers, Daniel:)